 Building inclusivity and understanding with a glossary of neurodiversity associated terms and phrases

 To promote diversity, equity, and inclusion (DEI) in their organizational culture, as well as embrace a new pool of untapped talent, enterprises and agencies are looking to the neurodiverse community to grow their workforces.
-The designation of “neurodiverse” evolved out of the terms “neurodivergent” and “neurodiversity”, which were coined in 1998 by Australian sociologist Judy Singer in recognition that every individual’s brain develops in its own unique way.1 To better understand the etymology employed when discussing neurodiversity definitions, we’ve compiled a glossary of commonly associated words and phrases as a reference.
+The designation of “neurodiverse” evolved out of the terms “neurodivergent” and “neurodiversity”, which were coined in 1998 by Australian sociologist Judy Singer in recognition that every individual’s brain develops in its own unique way.1 To better understand the etymology employed when discussing neurodiversity definitions, including a definition of neurodivergent, we’ve compiled a glossary of commonly associated words and phrases as a reference.

 Accessibility